The Shaw Story

 As Artistic Director Jackie Maxwell says, “We all know the man can talk, but Bernard Shaw is also one of the most prescient, provocative, sparklingly articulate writers in the English language.
 His words and ideas, expressed in plays that are well-known, such as this season’s Major Barbara, or in plays that are not so familiar but no less interesting, have extraordinary relevance today.
 It is a joy to draw attention to those ideas and bring them to life on our stages.”
-The Festival’s approach to present classic plays in new ways, like it did in 2011 with Michael Healey’s rejuvenated version of Shaw’s On the Rocks, coupled with its passionate commitment to the works of its namesake continues in 2013 with Peace in our Time: A Comedy, a new adaptation of Shaw’s Geneva by John Murrell.
-This approach also extends to the staging of Shaw works in the Court House and Royal George Theatres where their intimate spaces serve as the catalyst for new and innovative ways of staging Major Barbara and Peace in our Time: A Comedy.
+The Festival’s approach to present classic plays in new ways, as it did in 2011 with Michael Healey’s rejuvenated version of Shaw’s On the Rocks and in 2013 with Peace in our Time: A Comedy, an adaptation of Shaw’s Geneva by John Murrell.
+This approach also extends to the staging of Shaw works in the Court House and Royal George Theatres where the intimate spaces serve as a catalyst for new and innovative ways of staging Shaw’s works.

 One of the many pleasures of The Shaw’s mandate period is digging up buried theatrical treasures which were considered major works when they were written, but which have since been unjustly neglected.
 Remarkable playwrights such as Lennonx Robinson, St. John Hankin, Harley Granville Barker and Terence Rattigan have been rediscovered by the Shaw Festival.
-With the focus shifting to lost plays by women writers, Cecily Hamilton, Lady Gregory and Githa Sowerby can now be add to the list.
-In 2013, Susan Glaspell’s rural mystery Trifles, along with Eugene O’Neill’s early, and virtually unknown, frontier play A Wife for a Life; continues The Shaw’s tradition of “archaeological” programming.
+With the focus shifting to lost plays by women writers, Cecily Hamilton, Lady Gregory, Susan Glaspell and Githa Sowerby can now be add to the list.

 The range of musicals revived over the years includes Gypsy (the first musical on the Festival stage), High Society, She Loves Me, Merrily We Roll Along, On the Twentieth Century, Pal Joey and Mack and Mabel.
 In 2007, Tristan, by music director Paul Sportelli and Ensemble member Jay Turvey was the first new musical developed and produced at The Shaw.
 In 2008, two Stephen Sondheim favourites, A Little Night Music and a concert production of Follies, were featured along with Wonderful Town.
 In 2009, the Sondheim exploration continued with Sunday in the Park with George and the later work of Kurt Weill in America and his collaboration with Ogden Nash and S.J.
 Perlman in One Touch of Venus was seen the following season.